-- 2. An electron in an atom is in the n = 3 quantum level.
-List the possible values of l and ml that it can have. - 3.
+- 1. Describe the four quantum numbers used to characterize an electron in an atom. - 2.
+An electron in an atom is in the n = 3 quantum level.
+List the possible values of I and mI that it can have. - 3.
 What is electron configuration?
 Describe the role that the Pauli Exclusion Principle and Hund's rule play in writing the configuration of elements. - 4.
-Explain the meaning of the symbol 4d6 d. fifth shell

-5. How many electrons are permitted in each of the following subshells

-6p C.

-5f e.

-6. Write detailed electron configurations and an orbital diagram for the following atoms and ions:
+Explain the meaning of the symbol 4d6 - 5.
+How many electrons are permitted in each of the following subshells a.
+2s b.
+4d c.
+6p d. fifth shell e.
+5f - 6.
+Write detailed electron configurations and an orbital diagram for the following atoms and ions: